devo51/devops51/README.md

 # devops51
-This is a repo created for devops51 Project
+This is a repo created for devops51 Project.
+This account is for training purpose.